nodejs/TSC/Moderation-Policy.md

   * Explain the justification for Moderating the post, and
   * Identify all changes made to the Post.
-  * If the Moderation action included Banning, an indication of whether the Ban is permanent or temporary is required, along with a note justifying the action.
+  * If the Moderation action included Banning, an indication of whether the Ban is temporary or indefinite is required, along with a note justifying the action.
 * If an explanation of a Moderation action for a non-Collaborator Post is provided, it should be provided in: